Mellon Foundation Funds CRL Archive AnalysisJan 16 2014

 The new funding will support two parallel streams of activity:

 - Historical journals: CRL will enhance and further populate the online PAPR Registry of print archives and shared print programs developed by the California Digital Library in partnership with CRL.
 CRL will use the new data to analyze the scope and benefits of the major shared print archives, and to identify the aggregate gaps, strengths, and weaknesses of those efforts.
-At a forum in June 2015, representatives of the archiving efforts will consider the implications and identify needs and priorities for further archive development and expansion.
+At a forum in June 2015, representatives of the archiving efforts will discuss implications of the analysis and identify needs and priorities for further archive development and expansion.

 - Newspapers: CRL will further enhance and enlarge the ICON database of newspaper titles held in hard copy, microform, and digital formats by libraries, to include granular metadata on newspapers digitized by key aggregators including Europeana Library, Library of Congress, ProQuest, and Readex.
 CRL will also gather structured information on the content management and digital repository platforms that support those efforts.
-On the basis of that data, CRL will identify the aggregate gaps, weaknesses, and strengths of the current newspaper databases and digital libraries, and rate the respective programs in terms of permanence, integrity of digital content, and accommodation of scholarly practice.
+Using the assembled data, CRL will identify the aggregate gaps, weaknesses, and strengths of the current newspaper databases and digital libraries, and rate the respective programs in terms of permanence, integrity of digital content, and alignment with scholarly practice.
 At a 2015 forum the participating libraries, consortia, and electronic publishers will use the data to frame the broad terms of a common agenda for future newspaper digitization.

 The project, entitled “GRN (Global Resources Network) 2020: Toward a Data-centered Agenda for Preservation and Access,” will generate broad benefits for North American and foreign research libraries.
 For more information about the project, contact vkerr [at] crl [dot] edu (Virginia Kerr.)